The Early Signs of Stroke You Need to Know—Even If You're Young

 In 2016, social media star and model Katie May died was one of them.
 May died in February of that year after suffering a stroke.
 The New York Daily News reported that the 34-year-old had "tweaked her neck" when she fell during a photo shoot in late January, and that she had tweeted that she had "pinched a nerve" a few days before she was hospitalized.

-It turned out the pain May was experiencing was far more serious than a pinched nerve.
+It turned out the pain May was experiencing was far more serious than a pinched nerve and may have been a warning sign of a stroke.
 But in a woman so young and so fit, who would connect neck pain to a stroke?

 "When you're younger and in relatively good health, you think that having a stroke is not a possibility," says David Liebeskind, MD, director of the Neurovascular Programs at Ronald Reagan UCLA Medical Center.
 The reality is, a stroke can strike at any age, he says.